-In their feedback on four possible development scenarios for North Hollywood, the community focused on ensuring an integrated approach for improving the public and private realm.
-It was recognised that a broader strategy for the public realm was required to guide any future development of the precinct.
+It is recognised that a strategy for the public realm is required to guide any future development of the North Hollywood precinct.
 With this understanding, Council is supporting a placemaking process that focuses on the public realm within North Hollywood.